Canadian electoral system: Representation in the House of Commons

 New commissions are set up every ten years to make any necessary revisions to existing boundaries, following criteria defined in the Electoral Boundaries Readjustment Act.
-The process of redefining electoral boundaries is called "redistribution", and the results are recorded in a "representation order".
+The process of redefining electoral boundaries is called redistribution, and the results are recorded in a "representation order".
 The Representation Order of 2003 set the number of ridings at 308.
 The 2012 redistribution set the number of ridings to 338.

 Electoral method

 Single-member plurality

-Canada's electoral system, sometimes referred to as a "first-past-the-post" system, is formally referred to as a single-member plurality system.
-The candidate with the most votes in a riding wins a seat in the House of Commons and represents that riding as its member of Parliament (MP).
-The governor general asks the leader of the party whose candidates have won the most seats to form a government; that leader becomes prime minister.
-The party whose candidates win the second largest number of seats becomes the Official Opposition.
-That party gets more finances and prestige than the other opposition parties.
+Canada's electoral system is a "first-past-the-post" system, which is formally referred to as a single-member plurality system.
+The candidate who receives the most votes in a riding, even if not a majority of the votes, wins a seat in the House of Commons and represents that riding as its member of Parliament (MP).
+When a party wins a majority of seats, the governor general asks the party leader to form a government; that leader becomes prime minister.
+When no party attains a majority, the current prime minister may resign immediately, or choose to stay in office and attempt to win the confidence of a majority of the House.
+If they resign (either immediately or following a vote of no confidence), the governor general will invite the leader of the opposition party most likely to enjoy the confidence of the House to form a government.
+The largest party by seat count that is not the government or part of a governing coalition becomes the Official Opposition.
+That party receives more finances and prestige than the other opposition parties.